lamansky/unique-iterable/readme.md

 ### Parameters

-1. `iter` (iterable): The iterable whose values should be filtered for duplicates.
+1. Bindable: `iter` (iterable): The iterable whose values should be filtered for duplicates.
 2. Object argument:
     * Optional: `limit` (integer): The maximum number of unique items to yield.
 Defaults to `Infinity`.